 The Board has regard to the feedback of relevant stakeholders in its decision-making and the formulation of strategy.
 The ESG Committee focusses in more detail on these important areas.

 Principle 4.
 Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The Board has ultimate responsibility for the Group’s system of internal controls and for reviewing its effectiveness.
 Gamma operates a robust and well-established structure for risk management in each area of the business which is designed to identify actual and potential risks that may impact the Group’s strategy and the daily operation of the business.

-The Business’s principal risks are listed with a short description of their potential impact and what is being done to mitigate them on pages 22 to 25 of our Annual Report and Accounts 2021.
+Gamma’s principal risks are listed with a short description of their potential impact and what is being done to mitigate them on pages 26 to 31 of our Annual Report and Accounts 2022.
 This is not an exhaustive list as the risk profile of the business is constantly evolving.

-The Company has an established framework of internal financial controls, the effectiveness of which is reviewed by the Audit Committee, the Board and the Leadership team.
+The Company has an established framework of internal financial controls, the effectiveness of which is reviewed by the Audit Committee, the Board and the Executive Committee.

 The Board is responsible for reviewing and signing off the overall Company strategy, including approving revenue, profit and capital budgets.
 A detailed monthly board pack is provided to and discussed by the Board, which includes amongst other things: